 32. Rose Chest Tattoo

 Showcase your love for roses with an ample chest tattoo.
 It’s a great location if you’re not afraid to show off some skin, and with so much real estate in the area, you can do pretty much anything you like!
 Opt for something small and subtle to accentuate your collarbones, or add some drama by taking advantage of the whole space.

-As a relatively small area, this spot is a sexy yet subtle spot for some ink.
-Choose from something simple such as a single flower on the hip bone or creep the entire rose bush up the side of your body for the full floral effect.
+The hip bone area is a sexy yet subtle spot for some ink.
+Choose from something simple such as a single flower on a hip tattoo design, or creep the entire rose bush up the side of your body for the full floral effect.
 The lower half of the body is a fantastic place to put a tattoo, as it’s easy to hide but oh-so-fun to show off!

-A neck tattoo is perfect for the girl who’s not afraid to stand out.
-In a bold and risky move, the rose will showcase your strength and balance.
-Keep in mind that this placement can be relatively tricky to hide; it’s also one of the more painful placements.
+A neck tattoo is perfect for women who are not afraid to stand out.
+The rose will showcase your strength and balance in a bold and risky move.
+Remember that this placement can be relatively tricky to hide; it’s also one of the more painful placements.
 This ink isn’t for the faint-hearted, but it’s worth it!

 SUBSCRIBE TO OUR NEWSLETTER